 The ICC (International Commerce Center)

-Come here for some of the best views of Hong Kong on from the Kowloon side.
+Come here for some of the best views of Hong Kong from the Kowloon side.

-Choose to stop at the Sky100 deck located on the 100th floor of the building.
+You can choose to stop at the Sky100 deck, located on the 100th floor of the building.
 Experience the view and a meal!

-Or move further up to the Ritz Carlton and go for drinks at Ozone, the highest rooftop bar in the world located at the 118th level.
+Or move further up to the Ritz Carlton and have drinks at Ozone, the highest rooftop bar in the world, located on the 118th level.

 Address: 1 Austin Rd W, West Kowloon